Hello again Gentle Readers.

 Here are the comments that were on this post.

-Obviously, poor grammar notwithstanding, the first comment is from the page administrator; the other is my response to the page administrator.
+Obviously, poor grammar notwithstanding, the first comment is from one of the page administrators; the other is my response to the page administrator.

 First of all, Gentle Readers, I happen to know that the UPPD had a complement of about 28 officers when I left office.
 Shouldn’t a “community facebook page,” even a faux one, know how many cops we have BEFORE they start complaining that we have too many?
 Isn’t the purpose of a “community facebook page” to educate and inform its followers?
 Shouldn’t they take the most basic step of checking their facts before making a comment like this?